dk81/timeSeries_retailProject/README.md

 # Notes About The Three Part Notebook Files
 ---

 I have separated the project into three (Colab) notebooks.
+The original project looked at forecasting **profits**.

 The first notebook consists of me obtaining number of orders for each product category, profits for each category, number of orders for each region and for each market.
 Essentially I was doing exploratory data analysis (EDA) trying to see what to further investigate.